chef/chef-web-docs/snapshots/release_rst_to_rst/source/inspec_reference.rst

 Examples
 -----------------------------------------------------
+.. tag inspec_resource_generic_examples_intro

+The following examples show how to use this InSpec audit resource.

-.. include:: ../../includes_inspec_resources/includes_inspec_resource_generic_examples_intro.rst
+.. end_tag

 **Test the start time for the Schedule service**

 ..
 To test the start time for the Schedule service:

 .. code-block:: ruby